wikimedia/operations-software-netbox/docs/configuration/security.md

 Default: `False`

-If true, the lifetime of a user's authentication session will be automatically reset upon each valid request.
+If `True`, the lifetime of a user's authentication session will be automatically reset upon each valid request.
 For example, if [`LOGIN_TIMEOUT`](#login_timeout) is configured to 14 days (the default), and a user whose session is due to expire in five days makes a NetBox request (with a valid session cookie), the session's lifetime will be reset to 14 days.

 Note that enabling this setting causes NetBox to update a user's session in the database (or file, as configured per [`SESSION_FILE_PATH`](#session_file_path)) with each request, which may introduce significant overhead in very active environments.
 It also permits an active user to remain authenticated to NetBox indefinitely.